nuwave/lighthouse/docs/master/api-reference/directives.md

 Query multiple model entries as a paginated list.
 """
 directive @paginate(
     """
-  Which pagination style to use.
+    Which pagination style should be used.
-  Allowed values: `paginator`, `connection`.
     """
-  type: String = "paginator"
+    type: PaginateType = PAGINATOR

     """
     Specify the class name of the model to use.
     This is only needed when the default model detection does not work.
     """
     model: String

     """
     Point to a function that provides a Query Builder instance.
     This replaces the use of a model.
     """
     builder: String

     """
     Apply scopes to the underlying query.
     """
     scopes: [String!]

     """
     Allow clients to query paginated lists without specifying the amount of items.
     Overrules the `pagination.default_count` setting from `lighthouse.php`.
     """
     defaultCount: Int

     """
     Limit the maximum amount of items that clients can request from paginated lists.
     Overrules the `pagination.max_count` setting from `lighthouse.php`.
     """
     maxCount: Int
 ) on FIELD_DEFINITION

+"""
+Options for the `type` argument of `@paginate`.
+"""
+enum PaginateType {
+    """
+    Offset-based pagination, similar to the Laravel default.
+    """
+    PAGINATOR

+    """
+    Cursor-based pagination, compatible with the Relay specification.
+    """
+    CONNECTION
+}
 ```

 ### Basic usage